How can we get a notch up, faster than others?

 If I try to summarise the use of the three major social platforms:

-AppyMagicSauce: A University of Cambridge project.
-The project utilises the posts and likes on a social media profile and predicts psychological traits.
+AppyMagicSauce is a University of Cambridge project.
+The project utilizes the posts and likes on a social media profile and predicts psychological traits.

-I tried using my own profile and the results were fairly accurate apart from the fact that it showed that my social media behaviour resembles like that of a 30 years old male 🙂
+I tried using my own profile and the results were fairly accurate apart from the fact that it showed that my social media behavior resembles that of a 30 years old male 🙂